 Hover over each and you’ll see that they’re quite different, but click through and you’ll end up at the same place.

-I point all this out because it’s extremely common to do this, particularly in newsletters and other legitimate marketing mails.
+I point all this out because it’s extremely common, particularly in newsletters and other legitimate marketing emails.
 Links are often routed through third-party services, not just for shortening.
 Additional uses include:

 • Counting clicks.
-For example, I can tell that in the last 30 days that “kindle” link has been clicked on five times.
+For example, I can tell that “kindle” link has been clicked on 12 times in the last seven days.
 This lets me know how popular it is.

 • Tracking clicks.
-More than just counting, information can be used to track which links were clicked on by whom.
-This is most common in the email newsletter business, where redirection links — such as the ubiquitous clicks.aweber.com provided by my email service — can determine which recipients clicked on which link, or who opened a newsletter.
+This information can track who clicked on which links.
+This is most common in the email newsletter business, where redirection links can determine which recipients clicked on which link or who opened a newsletter.

 It’s not always easy to tell what is or is not a legitimate link or an attempt to fool you.
-I’d claim, though, that majority of the time it’s not hard.
+I’d claim, though, that most of the time, it’s not hard.

 Suspicious signs include: